-I love my freckles, and I’m sure I’m not alone.
-They’re a reminder of happy, carefree days spent frolicking under the sun and the games played with the boys on court.
+Some love their freckles, and I’m sure they're not alone.
+They’re a reminder of happy, carefree days spent frolicking under the sun and the games played with the kids on court.
 But with that said, any type of pigmentation on our skin formed as a result of sun exposure can be damaging, and freckles are not excluded.

 Did you know that in Singapore, skin cancer falls under the top ten most frequent cancers?
 According to the Singapore Cancer Registry, the prevalence of skin cancer has been rising in numbers in both men and women across all ages.
 I won’t say that is surprising news, keeping into consideration Singapore’s tropical climate.
 Unless you’re indoors all year, it’s almost impossible to avoid contact with the sun.
 And because we’re a susceptible population, it’s all the more important to keep a lookout for warning signs and load up on protection.